buijs-dev/klutter/README.md

 1. Must be an open class
 2. Fields must be immutable
-3. Constructor only (no body)
+3. Must implement KlutterJSON class
-4. No inheritance
+4. No additional functionality implemented in body
 5. Any field type should comply with the same rules

+**Note:** Extending the KlutterJSON class might be no longer needed if a compiler plugin is created.

 A KlutterResponse acts as an interface between Flutter and KMP.
 These rules are designed to adhere to that function.